-100. As outlined above one of the major drivers for the layout of the store was to remove the service yard away from nearest neighbours along Hawkeswell Drive and those residential occupiers above units in Charterfields Shopping Centre.
+- 98. As outlined above one of the major drivers for the layout of the store was to remove the service yard away from nearest neighbours along Hawkeswell Drive and those residential occupiers above units in Charterfields Shopping Centre.
+The proposed re-development of the Morrisons' store would incorporate re-location of the delivery service yard to the north-eastern corner of the new site, with access for vehicles being through an existing industrial area on Ham Lane.
+In terms of noise, this is much more preferable to the existing situation as there are no residential properties in close proximity to the proposed service yard. - 99.
+The entrance route for vehicles to access the proposed service yard is located in an industrial area which is generally uncontrolled in planning terms and will currently have a high volume of heavy goods traffic.
+There are no hours of use restrictions on the industrial area and it is not envisaged that deliveries to the Morrisons store will adversely contribute to existing industrial traffic in terms of noise. - 100.
+The proposed plans show that the petrol station and car wash are to be relocated to the south-west of the new site.
+Following concerns expressed by the Head of Environmental Health and Trading Standards, the mechanical car wash was re-positioned away from the western boundary to adjacent the site access road.
+On this western side, there would still be a jet wash and air & vac facilities. - 101.
+Amended plans were submitted to show installation of a 3m acoustic barrier extending largely adjacent the service yard of Charterfields Shopping Centre and partially onto Hawkeswell Drive.
+The Head of Environmental Health and Trading Standards advises that along with the erection an acoustic barrier, restrictions to the operating hours of the petrol filling station, car and jet wash, air & vac facilities would need to be controlled, a condition is suggested.
+This would ensure that the residential amenities of nearby residents would not be adversely affected in accordance with Saved UDP Policies DD4 and EP7. - 102.
+The new supermarket would be sited over 75m away from dwellings opposite on Stallings Lane and Avondale Close, along with the retention of intervening landscaping, this would ensure that the outlook or privacy of these residents is not harmed.

-- 101. The proposed re-development of the Morrisons' store would incorporate re-location of the delivery service yard to the north of the new site.
-In terms of noise, this is much more preferable to the existing situation as there are no residential properties in close proximity to the proposed service yard.
-It should also be noted that the proposed store and service yard will be at a lower position within the site and will be enclosed by retaining walls to the north and existing bank to the south, which would provide additional noise attenuation. - 102.
-As explained above, the entrance route for vehicles to access the proposed service yard is located in the existing position.
-With a condition to control hours of delivery, it is not envisaged that deliveries to the Morrisons store will adversely contribute to residential amenity of neighbours on the opposite side of road or beyond the car park. - 103.
-The proposed plans show that the petrol station and car wash are to be re-located to the south-west of the new site.
-During discussions on the previous application, concerns were expressed by the Head of Environmental Health and Trading Standards, the mechanical car wash was re-positioned away from the western boundary to adjacent the site access road.
-On this western side, there would still be a jet wash and air & vac facilities. - 104.
-There is a 3m acoustic barrier extending largely adjacent the service yard of Charterfields Shopping Centre and partially onto Hawkeswell Drive.
-Along with the erection an acoustic barrier, restrictions to the operating hours of the petrol filling station, car and jet wash, air & vac facilities would need to be controlled, a condition is suggested.
-This would ensure that the residential amenities of nearby residents would not be adversely affected in accordance with Saved UDP Policies DD4 and EP7. - 105.
-The new supermarket would be sited at least 60m away from dwellings opposite on Stallings Lane and Avondale Close.
-The drop in the store level along with the retention of intervening landscaping, would ensure that the outlook or privacy of these residents is not harmed.
+- 103. The petrol filling station would be sited some 45m from properties in Cornwall Close, the closest of which would have the gable elevation fronting Stallings Lane.

-- 106. The petrol filling station would be sited some 45m from properties in Cornwall Close, the closest of which would have the gable elevation fronting Stallings Lane.
-No harm upon these residents would arise. - 107.
+No harm upon these residents would arise. - 104.
 The new planting belt alongside the western boundary would help provide a visual screen of the development from properties in above Charterfields Shopping Centre and Hawkeswell Drive.
-The separation distances (at least 65m) in any case are satisfactory to ensure no harm upon these occupiers. - 108.
-As long as all replacement and new lighting masts within the car park are shielded, this would obviate light spillage onto Hawkeswell Drive, protecting the amenities of these residents in accordance with Saved UDP Policies EP6 and DD4.
-A condition is required to secure this. - 109.
+The separation distances in any case are satisfactory to ensure no harm upon these occupiers. - 105.
+As long as all replacement lighting masts within the car park are shielded, this would obviate light spillage onto Hawkwswell Drive, protecting the amenities of these residents in accordance with Saved UDP Policies EP6 and DD4.
+A condition is required to secure this. - 106.
 The development has been designed to ensure that the residential amenity of nearby occupiers would not be adversely affected in accordance with Saved UDP Policy DD4.